Audit Committee and Hotline

 - Report on their review of the District’s draft annual audit report and accompanying management letter and their review of significant findings.

-- Report on indications of material or significant non-compliances with laws or District policies and regulation.
+- Report on indications of material or significant non-compliances with laws or District policies and regulations.

 Review of the Charter